ChrisBuilds/terminaltexteffects/README.md

 Effect:
   Name of the effect to apply.
 Use <effect> -h for effect specific help.

-  {blackhole,bouncyballs,bubbles,burn,columnslide,crumble,decrypt,errorcorrect,expand,fireworks,middleout,pour,rain,randomsequence,rings,rowmerge,rowslide,scattered,spray,swarm,test,unstable,verticalslice,vhstape,waves}
+  {binarypath,blackhole,bouncyballs,bubbles,burn,crumble,decrypt,errorcorrect,expand,fireworks,middleout,pour,print,rain,randomsequence,rings,scattered,slide,spray,swarm,synthgrid,test,unstable,verticalslice,vhstape,waves,wipe}
                         Available Effects
-    blackhole           Characters are consumed by a black hole and explode outwards. bouncyballs         Characters are bouncy balls falling from the top of the output area. bubbles             Characters are formed into bubbles that float down and pop. burn                Burns vertically in the output area. columnslide         Slides each column into place from the outside to the middle. crumble             Characters lose color and crumble into dust, vacuumed up, and reformed. decrypt             Display a movie style decryption effect. errorcorrect        Some characters start in the wrong position and are corrected in sequence. expand              Expands the text from a single point. fireworks           Characters launch and explode like fireworks and fall into place. middleout           Text expands in a single row or column in the middle of the output area then out.
-    pour                Pours the characters into position from the given direction. rain                Rain characters from the top of the output area. randomsequence      Prints the input data in a random sequence. rings               Characters are dispersed and form into spinning rings. rowmerge            Merges rows of characters.
+    binarypath          Binary representations of each character move through the terminal towards the home coordinate of the character. blackhole           Characters are consumed by a black hole and explode outwards. bouncyballs         Characters are bouncy balls falling from the top of the output area. bubbles             Characters are formed into bubbles that float down and pop. burn                Burns vertically in the output area. crumble             Characters lose color and crumble into dust, vacuumed up, and reformed. decrypt             Display a movie style decryption effect. errorcorrect        Some characters start in the wrong position and are corrected in sequence. expand              Expands the text from a single point. fireworks           Characters launch and explode like fireworks and fall into place. middleout           Text expands in a single row or column in the middle of the output area then out. pour                Pours the characters into position from the given direction. print               Lines are printed one at a time following a print head.
+Print head performs line feed, carriage return. rain                Rain characters from the top of the output area. randomsequence      Prints the input data in a random sequence. rings               Characters are dispersed and form into spinning rings. scattered           Move the characters into place from random starting locations. slide               Slide characters into view from outside the terminal. spray               Draws the characters spawning at varying rates from a single point. swarm               Characters are grouped into swarms and move around the terminal before settling into position. synthgrid           Create a grid which fills with characters dissolving into the final text. unstable            Spawn characters jumbled, explode them to the edge of the output area, then reassemble them in the correct layout. verticalslice       Slices the input in half vertically and slides it into place from opposite directions. vhstape             Lines of characters glitch left and right and lose detail like an old VHS tape. waves               Waves travel across the terminal leaving behind the characters. wipe                Wipes the text across the terminal to reveal characters.
-    rowslide            Slides each row into place.
-    scattered           Move the characters into place from random starting locations. spray               Draws the characters spawning at varying rates from a single point. swarm               Characters are grouped into swarms and move around the terminal before settling into position.
-    test                effect_description
-    unstable            Spawn characters jumbled, explode them to the edge of the output area, then reassemble them in the correct layout.
-    verticalslice       Slices the input in half vertically and slides it into place from opposite directions.
-    vhstape             Lines of characters glitch left and right and lose detail like an old VHS tape. waves               Waves travel across the terminal leaving behind the characters.

 Ex: ls -a | python -m terminaltexteffects --xterm-colors decrypt -a 0.002 --ciphertext-color 00ff00 --plaintext-color ff0000 --final-color 0000ff
 ```